 The goal of the Accounting Associate curriculum is to prepare students for employment in accounting positions upon completion of the degree or certificates.
 Graduates may qualify as tax aides, assistants to controllers or staff accountants.

-The curriculum offers a 63 credit hour A.A.S. degree program, and four accounting certificates: a 42 credit hour certificate in accounting with concentrated study in accounting principles, intermediate accounting, cost accounting, federal taxes and advanced accounting; a 16 credit hour certificate in bookkeeping that leads to the national professional bookkeepers certification; a 19 credit hour certificate in income tax preparation that leads to the IRS enrolled agent exam; and a 36 credit hour professional accounting-CPA preparation certificate that leads to the national uniform CPA exam.
+The curriculum offers a 63-credit-hour A.A.S. degree program, and four accounting certificates: a 42-credit-hour certificate in accounting with concentrated study in accounting principles, intermediate accounting, cost accounting, and federal taxes; a 20-credit-hour accounting technology certificate that prepares students for entry-level accounting jobs; an 18-credit-hour in income tax preparation certificate that leads to the IRS enrolled agent exam; and a 25-36-credit-hour professional accounting-CPA preparation certificate that leads to the national uniform CPA exam.

 For students planning to transfer, senior-level institutions usually accept ACC 153 and ACC 154 only.

-For students working toward the CPA examination, the Board of Examiners requires candidates to take a total of 150 semester credit hours.
-All accounting and business courses taken at Oakton will count toward this 150-hour requirement.
+For students working toward the CPA examination, the Board of Examiners accepts all accounting and business courses taken at Oakton toward 150-hour requirement.
 The Board of Examiners also requires candidates to take 30 credit hours of accounting.
 Most accounting courses at Oakton will satisfy the 30-credit-hour requirement, but not all.
 Check the course list on the Frequently Asked Question page.